 In addition to the old town, you should definitely visit Mölln for a break in nature.
 The unbelievable number of lakes in the area makes the city a great destination, especially in summer.
 We grabbed our SUPs on site and first explored the city on its waterways.

-You can find detailed information about Mölln and the surrounding area on our Blog Vacation with a difference.
+By the way, you can find detailed information about Mölln and the surrounding area on our blog `` Holidays with a difference ''.

 A different kind of vacation

 Hey, we are Isi and Angie!
 Not in the mood for the absolute mainstream vacation as you get it presented by so many influencers every day?
 We didn't have that either, so we launched our blog vacation with a difference!
 Take a look at us and collect a little unusual inspiration for your next trip.